 Did you know: Families in Brooklyn are paying about 6% more for nannies than families in New York

 There are a few reasons why a nanny in Brooklyn costs more than in New York.
 Location is just one of the many factors that play a role in determining how much to pay your nanny.
-Learn more about the other factors and why they’re important here.
+Learn more about what to consider when determining the cost of a nanny here, and how different responsibilities and work schedules can impact the average hourly rate in Brooklyn here.

 If you’re looking for ways to save on the cost of a nanny, nanny shares are a great option.
 In a nanny share, nannies typically earn more per hour while each family involved pays less.